NinaKWelch/reactnd-would-you-rather/README.md

 Would You Rather is a web app where you can aswer to questions and pose your own.

-The more questions you create and answer to, the better the score.
+The more questions you create and answer to, the better your score.

 ## Screenshots